TheRandomLabs/RandomPatches/README.md

 This disables the execution of DataFixerUpper, reducing RAM usage and decreasing the Minecraft loading time.
 However, this feature is disabled by default, and enabling it is **not recommended**, as DataFixerUpper is responsible for the backwards compatibility of worlds.
-However, if you insist on disabling DataFixerUpper:
+Even so, if you insist on disabling DataFixerUpper:

 * Ensure you have used the Optimize feature on any worlds from previous versions of Minecraft before